janellephalon/compose-and-send-message-DataMotion/README.md

 To run the project locally, clone this repository and navigate into the project folder.
 Add your credentials to the JavaScript file and open the HTML file in your browser.

 ## Usage
 1. Add your DataMotion credentials to the JavaScript file.
-Refer to the Credentials section for more details.
+Refer to the [credentials](#credentials) section for more details.
 2. Open the HTML file in your browser.
 3. Enter your email, the recipient's email, and your message into the appropriate fields, then click the Send button.